Senior Staff

 Captain Mocello has served as a law enforcement officer in the Commonwealth of Virginia since 2007.
 Prior to his sworn service, he contributed to a regional criminal justice training academy developing online programs and instructing a range of courses.
 He holds a Bachelor of Science degree from James Madison University, where he double majored in Sociology and Media Arts & Design, specializing in digital media and digital video.
 He is a graduate of the FBI National Academy Session 295 and the Virginia Association of Chiefs of Police’s Professional Executive Leadership School Session 55.

-John has held a variety of assignments, including patrol officer, field training officer, detective, forensic interviewer, FBI Safe Streets Task Force Officer, and Detective Sergeant.
+He has held a variety of assignments, including patrol officer, field training officer, detective, forensic interviewer, FBI Safe Streets Task Force Officer, and Detective Sergeant.
 He last commanded the Leesburg Police Department’s Special Operations Division, overseeing units such as Traffic Management, Special Enforcement, Emergency Response (tactical and negotiations), K-9, Civil Disturbance, and several specialized programs, while also serving as emergency management liaison and special events coordinator.

 An experienced investigator and leader, John has conducted complex investigations involving crimes against persons, narcotics, sex crimes, juvenile offenses, human trafficking, and has lead efforts that dismantled criminal organizations at local, national, and international levels.